phantomaton-ai/necronomicon/README.md

 The `necronomicon` function returns an object with two methods:

 1. `document()`: This method generates documentation for the available commands in the Necronomicon.
-2. `execute(text)`: This method takes a string of text containing smarkup directives and executes them using the provided commands.
+2. `execute(text)`: This method takes a string of text containing directives and executes them using the provided commands.

 Here's an example of how to use the `execute` method: